Enjoying the heart-shaped Villa Borghese, is a must-do when visiting Rome.

 Designed in a traditional English style, Villa Borghese is now home to elegant gardens, multiple lakes, a collection of temples, columns, fountains, arches, and pavilions, a wide range of recreational activities, a few restaurants and bars, a cinema and theater, and of course the much-loved Borghese Gallery.
 The Borghese Gallery provides the pulse for the heart-shaped park.
 The Gallery was formerly the Villa Borghese Pinciana, a highly adorned party house for the Borghese family.
 It was designed by the noted architect Flaminio Ponzio in the early 17th century.
 As Cardinal Borghese was a great art-lover, the Gallery is home to a magnificent selection of sculptures and paintings, from artists including Bernini, Rubens, Caravaggio, Raphael, and Titian.

-While Villa Borghese park is open to the public, entering the Gallery requires a reservation.
-Tours of Borghese Gallery are available Tuesday through Sunday.
+While Villa Borghese park is open to the public, entering the Gallery requires a reservation (available Tuesday through Sunday).
 For more information, contact Walks Inside Rome today.